“What board game should I get for my 10 year old?”

 All of the players are on a (forbidden) island with limited time.
 Your team must capture the 4 sacred treasures and escape the island before it floods.

 The game also offers several difficulty levels and could probably be played with younger players as well.
+An added bonus is that Forbidden Island comes with some really cool game pieces to use.

 This is the hardest of the games on the list.
 But for a 10 year old that loves a good challenge, this is perfect for them.